ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 |image73|
 *Terminal Definitions*

 The terminal name is used to associate terminals with lines and transactions.

-In the example for the line C-HTTP(41002) we had a terminal prefix of CL.
-So terminals CLLOC000-CLLOC079 and CLVTA000-CLVTA079 will be associated with this line.
-Our Transaction CLI-10 requires a terminal whose prefix is CLVTA.
+In the example for the line C-HTTP(41002) we had a terminal prefix of **CL**\.
+So terminals **CL**\LOC000-**CL**\LOC079 and **CL**\VTA000-**CL**\VTA079 will be associated with this line.

+Our Transaction CLI-10 requires a terminal whose prefix is **CL**\VTA.
 CL terminals are allocated top down, meaning that the terminal allocated to the transaction will be the highest CLVTA079.

 The display shows that CLLOC000-CLLOC079 are static terminal entries.
 CLVTA000-CLVTA079 are dynamic entries and point to a pool called \*W2HPOOL.
 Whenever a terminal is required from a pool the terminal name returned will be the first free terminal within the pool.
 Defining pool terminals is through the use of the Pool name in the terminal definition.
 So in the pool \*W2HPOOL terminals whose name begin with W2HTP000-WH2HTP079 have been defined.
 So, when the TSO transaction is kicked off Virtel will request a terminal whose name begins CLVTA, CLVTA079 will be assigned.
 This will grab the first available terminal in the \*W2HPOOL as that is where CLVTA points to.
 The first available terminal in the pool will be W2HTP000.
 Virtel always works from the lowest free name entry when returning pool entries.

 |image74|
 *Terminal Pool definition*

-Terminal Definitions defined with Arbo configuration statements:-
+Terminal Definitions defined with TERMINAL statements:-

 ::

-         TERMINAL ID=CLLOC000,                        Static Definition
+        TERMINAL ID=CLLOC000,               Static Definition            -
-         DESC='HTTP terminals (no relay)',
+                 DESC='HTTP terminals (no relay)',                       -
-         TYPE=3,
+                 TYPE=3,                                                 -
-         COMPRESS=2,
+                 COMPRESS=2,                                             -
-         INOUT=3,
+                 INOUT=3,                                                -
-         STATS=26,
+                 STATS=26,                                               -
                  REPEAT=0050

-         TERMINAL ID=CLVTA000,                        Dynamic Definition
+        TERMINAL ID=CLVTA000,               Dynamic Definition           -
-         RELAY=\*W2HPOOL,                             <---- Use this pool
+                 RELAY=\*W2HPOOL,           <---- Use this pool          -
-         DESC='HTTP terminals (with relay)',
+                 DESC='HTTP terminals (with relay)',                     -
+                 TYPE=3,                                                 -
+                 COMPRESS=2,                                             -
+                 INOUT=3,                                                -
+                 STATS=26,                                               -
+                 REPEAT=0080                                             -

+        TERMINAL ID=W2HTP000,               Pool definition              -
+                 RELAY=RHTVT000,                                         -
+                 POOL=\*W2HPOOL,            <---- Defines which pool,    -
+                 DESC='Relay pool for HTTP',                             -
+                 RELAY2=RHTIM000,                                        -
-         TYPE=3,
+                 TYPE=3,                                                 -
-         COMPRESS=2,
+                 COMPRESS=2,                                             -
-         INOUT=3,
+                 INOUT=3,                                                -                                                -
-         STATS=26,
+                 STATS=26,                                               -
                  REPEAT=0080

-         TERMINAL ID=W2HTP000,                        Pool definition
-         RELAY=REHVT000,
-         POOL=\*W2HPOOL,                              <---- Defines which pool
-         DESC='Relay pool for HTTP',
-         RELAY2=REHIM000,
-         TYPE=3,
-         COMPRESS=2,
-         INOUT=3,
-         STATS=26,
-         REPEAT=0080

 In the case of logging onto CICS, the Virtel transaction will request a CLVTA terminal(CLVTA079) and terminal WH2TP000 will be returned from \*W2HPOOL.
-This terminal has an association with a relay name represented by a VTAM terminal definition - in this case REHVT000.
+This terminal has an association with a relay name represented by a VTAM terminal definition - in this case RHTVT000.
 This relay name should be defined to VTAM.
-Also, this terminal definition has a 2nd relay called REHIM000.
-Again, this is a VTAM APPL definition which represents a SNA printer associated with the screen LU REHVT000.
+Also, this terminal definition has a 2nd relay called RHTIM000.
+Again, this is a VTAM APPL definition which represents a SNA printer associated with the screen LU RHTVT000.
 This name must also be defined to VTAM.
-REHIM000 is a relay name associated with the static terminal definitions beginning W2HIM000.
-In the logon to CICS we have three terminal names associated with the VTAM interface - CLVTA079, W2HTP000(REHVT000) and W2HIM000(REHIM000).
+RHTIM000 is a relay name associated with the static terminal definitions beginning W2HIM000.
+In the logon to CICS we have three terminal names associated with the VTAM interface - CLVTA079, W2HTP000(RHTVT000) and W2HIM000(RHTIM000).

-Here are the VTAM definitions:-
+Here are the VTAM definitions:

 ::